-All suspect/confirmed COVID-19 cases will be hospitalized and kept in isolation in dedicated COVID-19 hospitals/hospital blocks.
+All suspect/confirmedCOVID-19 cases will be hospitalized and kept in isolation in dedicated COVID-19 hospitals/hospital blocks.
 Persons testing positive for COVID-19 will remain hospitalized till such time as two of their samples are tested negative as per discharge policy.
-About 15% of the patients are likely to require hospitalization, and an additional 5 % will requires ventilator management.
+About 15% of the patients are likely to require hospitalization, and an additional 5 % will requires critical care and ventilator management.